-Now that you have a working copy containing the latest Subversion source code, you will most certainly want to take a cruise through the HACKING file in that working copy's top-level directory.
-The HACKING file contains general instructions for contributing to Subversion, including how to properly format your source code for consistency with the rest of the codebase, how to describe your proposed changes with an effective change log message, how to test your changes, and so on.
+Now that you have a working copy containing the latest Subversion source code, you will most certainly want to take a cruise through the "Hacker's Guide to Subversion", which is available either as the www/hacking.html file in the working copy, or on the Subversion website at http://subversion.tigris.org/hacking.html.
+This guide contains general instructions for contributing to Subversion, including how to properly format your source code for consistency with the rest of the codebase, how to describe your proposed changes with an effective change log message, how to test your changes, and so on.
 Commit privileges on the Subversion source repository are earned-a government by meritocracy.
-40 The HACKING file is an invaluable resource when it comes to making sure that your proposed changes earn the praises they deserve without being rejected on technicalities.
+The "Hacker's Guide" is an invaluable resource when it comes to making sure that your proposed changes earn the praises they deserve without being rejected on technicalities.

-39 Note that the URL checked out in the example above ends not with svn, but with a subdirectory thereof called trunk.
-See our discussion of
+5Note that the URL checked out in the example above ends not with svn, but with a subdirectory thereof called trunk.
+See our discussion of Subversion's branching and tagging model for the reasoning behind this.

-Subversion's branching and tagging model for the reasoning behind this.
-40 While this may superficially appear as some sort of elitism, this "earn your commit privileges" notion is about efficiency-whether it costs more in time and effort to review and apply someone else's changes that are likely to be safe and useful, versus the potential costs of undoing changes that are dangerous.
+6While this may superficially appear as some sort of elitism, this "earn your commit privileges" notion is about efficiency-whether it costs more in time and effort to review and apply someone else's changes that are likely to be safe and useful, versus the potential costs of undoing changes that are dangerous.